 - Season chicken thighs with salt, pepper and garlic cloves.

 - Add the rice and water to a casserole dish.
 Place chicken thighs on top of the rice.

 - Begin making the cranberry sauce by adding cranberries, orange juice, orange zest, honey, cinnamon, balsamic vinegar and rosemary to a small saucepan over medium-high heat.
 Stir occasionally until the cranberries burst and thicken, about 10 minutes.

-- Once thick, turn off the heat.
+- Once thickened, turn off the heat.
 Spread the cranberry sauce over the chicken thighs.